dixonge/vagabondians/posts/sixmonths.md

 ---
-eleventyNavigation:
-  key: Six Months in a Popup
+title: Six Months in a Popup
   order: 100
 ---